lrswss/esp8266-wifi-power-meter/README.md

 <p align="center"><img src="assets/ferraris_meter.png" alt="Wemos D1 mini
 with TCRT5000 IR sensor mounted on ferraris electricity meter"></p><br>

-Using the analog output of an IR sensor, the revolutions of a Ferraris electricity meter are detected.
+Using the analog output of an IR sensor, the rotation of a Ferraris electricity meter are detected.
 The total meter reading (KWh) and current consumption (Watt) are displayed on an embedded web page and optionally published via MQTT.
 As visual feedback the blue LED on the Wemos D1 mini board blinks if